AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/data-view-maintenance.md

 ## Set default permissions for data views

-To set default permissions for new data views, follow these steps:
+To set default permissions for new data views:

 1. In the left pane, select **Analytics** > **Data Views**.